1995JunCui/TingChen_NATURE_2025/README.md

 RStudio 2023.06.2+561
 R 4.4.2
 ### Installation guide
-#Installation Guide for Required R Packages
-#To install the packages needed for our single - cell analysis workflow, follow these steps from an R terminal:
-#Run the following command in an R terminal to install all required packages from CRAN:
 install.packages(c("Seurat","dplyr","patchwork","tidyverse","DoubletFinder","readxl","ggplot2"))
 ### Instruction for use
 The analysis workflow is divided into three separate R scripts, each corresponding to a specific cell type analysis.
 All scripts contain detailed inline comments to explain key steps and parameters: